The 5 Most Important Muscles for Vertical Jump

 The triple extension experienced upon takeoff is a complex movement that must be trained correctly in order to be developed.

 During the triple extension there are a host of synergistic eccentric and concentric actions taking place.
-Therefore in order to develop this aspect of the vertical jump very specific exercises must be performed.
+Therefore in order to develop this aspect of the vertical jump very specific vertical jumping exercises must be performed.

 Remember, the development of the nuero-muscular pathways that are specific to jump technique play a huge role in determining how high a person can jump.